openshift/origin/docs/proposals/in-container-command-execution.md

 1. A reference to exactly 1 container, which requires an exact match on namespace, pod name, and container name
 2. A reference to a group of containers, which requires an exact match on namespace, a label selector match for pods, and an exact match on container name

-Question:
+**Question:**

-- Would we want to target containers spanning multiple namespaces?
+- Would we want to target containers spanning multiple namespaces? i.e. would we want to be able to run a command in all pods with label name=foo, container=bar, across all namespaces I have access to?

 ## Protocol